Vgaurav01/chatbot-task/README.md

 - We recommend using the [OpenAI API](https://platform.openai.com/docs/quickstart).
 Please ensure not to include your API key in the code.
    - You are welcome to utilize any helpful libraries, such as [Marvin](https://www.askmarvin.ai/), [LMQL](https://lmql.ai/), [Microsoft Guidance](https://github.com/microsoft/guidance), [guardrails](https://shreyar.github.io/guardrails), [LangChain](https://python.langchain.com/docs/get_started/introduction.html), or others.
 However, using the OpenAI API directly is also perfectly acceptable.
 - Please place your solution in a public or private Github repository, as per your preference.
 Don't copy paste your code in chat.
 - Don't modify the CSV files.
-Your program should always read the original files and process them.
+Your program should always read the original files and process them, don't use Excel or the like to manually edit the data in the source file.
 - Don't copy-paste the data from CSV to a data structure in your source code.
-Your program should always read the original files and process them.
+Your program should read the original files and process them, don't manually search for the data yourself.
 - It's not mandatory to encapsulate all of your code within a function; you can place some code outside of it as well, for example by using Python classes and methods.
 - Feel free to develop in Jupyter notebooks, if you prefer.
    - It would be beneficial if you included a Jupyter notebook to demonstrate any exploratory work you undertake.